-- Laze by the pool on the Fatboy beanbags or comfy loungers.
-There's a bar here, too
+- Laze by the pools on the Fatboy beanbags or comfy loungers.
+There's a bar by the main pool

-- Indulge in some sea-based spa treatments at the Finisterra Spa.
+- Indulge in a sea-based spa treatment at the Finisterra Spa.
 We loved the sound of bladderwrack body glows, organic coral wraps and smoothing sand scrubs

 - Active types can try the wind-related activities on offer in the bay, from windsurfing to bodyboarding, parasailing to blokarting (land yachting)